-If you have any questions regarding the application or our program, please email us at firstname.lastname@example.org.
+If you have any questions regarding the application ore details about our program, please email us at email@example.com.

 The application system allows for electronic submission of all supplemental documents (unofficial transcripts, personal statement, CV), and your reference letters to be uploaded through the system as well.
 NOTE: You must still have all official transcripts and official ETS scores submitted to the Graduate Admissions Office by the institution.
-All requirement details, addresses for paper materials, codes for ETS, and deadlines can be found on the above application website.
+Please do not send materials to the Biotechnology Program office.
+All materials must be sent to the SEAS Graduate Admission's Office.
+All requirement details, addresses for paper materials, codes for ETS, and deadlines can be found on the application website.

 Please view our Biotechnology Admission's FAQ page to answer questions you may have including financial aid, tuition costs, length of the program, etc.

-The SEAS Graduate Admission's FAQ page also is helpful with questions pertaining to the application and requirements.
+The Engineering Graduate Admission's FAQ page also is helpful with questions pertaining to the application and requirements.

 November 15 and March 15.
-Applications are reviewed generally within 6-8 weeks following each deadline.
-Only complete applications will be considered.
+Applications are generally reviewed within six weeks following each deadline.
+Applications are no longer reviewed between the deadlines, meaning any application submitted after November 15 must wait until the March 15 deadline. please note only complete applications will be considered.

-Admission is based on a variety of factors including your transcripts, test scores, personal statement, recommendations as well as prior work and research experience.
-Your application is looked at as a whole portfolio.
+Your application is looked at as a whole portfolio and admission is based on a variety of factors.
 Once a decision is made you will receive an email notifying you that your decision is ready to be viewed online via the application site.
 We will not provide decision information over the phone or via email.

 Tours & Visiting the University of Pennsylvania’s campus

 Information on University City and Philadelphia